 Step 1: Bathe every other day, cleansing the skin with BEB Organic Bubbly Wash for hair and body.
 Babies don’t get very dirty, but if you can’t resist dipping your darling in the bath, a daily bath is fine, just keep it very short.
 Pat baby dry gently.

-Step 2: Apply Nourishing Oil to face and body to help restore the skin’s moisture balance while supplying active levels of nutrients to support and strengthen skin health.
+Step 2: Apply Nurturing Oil to face and body to help restore the skin’s moisture balance while supplying active levels of nutrients to support and strengthen skin health.
 Wait a moment for the oil to soak in.
-If you want an extra dose of prevention, use the Healing Gel and/or Silky Cream before Nourishing oil.
-BEB Organic Healing Gel and Silky Cream help naturally balance the skin’s moisture and flora to reduce the population of potentially harmful bacteria on the skin’s surface.
+If you want an extra dose of prevention, use the Soothing Serum and/or Silky Cream before the Nurturing Oil.
+BEB Organic Soothing Serum (formerly named Healing Gel) and Silky Cream help naturally balance the skin’s moisture and flora to reduce the population of potentially harmful bacteria on the skin’s surface.
 So even if there is an eczema flare-up, chances of infection are minimized.

 Note: Do not apply over-the-counter creams and lotions to open wounds or active eczema flares.
 Many contain harsh chemicals in them that can dry out and irritate baby’s skin rather than restore moisture to it.

 Step 3: Now it’s time to block out moisture for the diaper area.
 Choose a thicker balm with strengthening skin healers like rosehip oil and ceramides to restore skin texture and maintain balance.
 Our 22% zinc base will help battle bacteria and seal out wetness.
 BEB Organic Diaper Balm gives velvety thick protection while imbuing tender skin with ingredients that accelerate healing, prevent infection, and manage painful inflammation.